andrebeu/SEMCSW/README.md

     - update prior count by 1 vs 5
     -
 - result: good BIseparation on early trials when embed_size == stsize = 10 or 15 (lr=0.05)
+- result: when schema for trial t is selected at trial t-1, better deviation at block boundaries but B<I at test.